• Skip to primary navigation

 Is this carrot cake dairy-free?

-Slice of gluten-free carrot cake on plate.
+A slice of gluten-free carrot cake on a plate with a fork.

-5 from 7 votes
+5 from 12 votes

 Print